ebook: The Kingdom strikes back -- Signs of the Messiah at work

 Here's the problem: We would spend lots of money.
 We would put together a top medical staff.
 But we would be serving the healthcare needs of one limited area of Haiti.
 People in that one valley would have excellent medical care.
 That, however, would leave untouched all those other Haitian valleys where Nazarenes preach the gospel.

-Our goal has been to meet health care needs wherever we're preaching the gospel.
+Our goal has been to meet healthcare needs wherever we're preaching the gospel.
 That's a lofty goal, given our limited resources.
 As Nazarene leaders have hammered out a workable strategy for Haiti, they've had to make choices.
 In medicine, we had two alternatives.
-The first alternative is build a hospital and center our medical work in it.
-The second alternative is develop a workable village-based healthcare program.
+The first alternative is to build a hospital and center our medical work in it.
+The second alternative is to develop a workable village-based healthcare program.

 When this report came out, Nazarene work in Haiti was still in its early days.
 Noting that fact, the report gave some specific advice for Haiti.
-The commission proposed that we set up a dispensary at once in Haiti.
+The commission proposed that we set up a dispensary in Haiti at once.
 It urged that mobile clinics become part of our Haitian medical ministry.
 That's the approach we've followed.
 From today's vantage point what the commission suggested has proved to be a wise course of action.

 Where Nazarenes have gone preaching about the Messiah, we've also taken health care.